angelwhipple/oscar/README.md

 git commit -m 'commit message' git push -u origin <branch-name>
 ```
-- In future commits, you will only need to use `git push`
+- In future commits, you will only need to use `git push` or `git push origin HEAD`
 - You should receive a Github link to open the PR
    - Set `base: main`
    - Set `compare: <branch-name>`